 Our coaches are Swim England-qualified, under the direction of head coach Kirsty McMahon.
 We have a club committee which meets once a term, providing valuable input, support and direction, enabling the coaches to concentrate on club sessions and events.

 We run a comprehensive learn-to-dive programme and competitive squad structure.
 Our divers compete at a range of levels - from novice and skills to age group, elite junior and adult masters.

 We have divers who compete annually at club, county and regional fixtures.
 Some also compete nationally at the National Skills Finals, National Age Groups, English Schools, England Talent Games, British Elite Junior Championships and GBDF Masters.

 Divers in our learn-to-dive programme follow our grade scheme.
 Certificates and badges are awarded towards the end of term as each level is passed.
 For more information about the grade scheme click here.

 We aim to run internal fundraising club competitions for our entire programme twice a year.
-Members of all ages and abilities are encouraged to take part, have fun and help support the club at the same time.
+Members of all ages and abilities are encouraged to participate, have fun and help support the club in the process.